3-Round-Stones/Callimachus-Productivity-Suite/README.md

 ### Events

 The Events application provides a simple way to create and track upcoming events, such as conferences.
+This can be adapted to pertain to meetings or any other time-related occurrence.

 ### Nanopublications